deadsnakes/python3.10-jammy/Doc/library/importlib.rst

    (``__package__``)

-   (Read-only) The fully-qualified name of the package under which the module should be loaded as a submodule (or the empty string for top-level modules).
+   (Read-only) The fully qualified name of the package under which the module should be loaded as a submodule (or the empty string for top-level modules).
    For packages, it is the same as :attr:`__name__`.